 Low Back Pain

-Low back pain is one of the most prevalent medical complaints, 7.5% of the global population suffers from it at any given time.
+Low back pain (LBP) is one of the most prevalent medical complaints, 7.5% of the global population suffers from it at any given time.
 Experiencing back discomfort can impact one’s quality of life, interfering with favourite recreational activities, daily routines, and ability to work productively.

-Low back pain is defined as pain, muscle tension, or stiffness localized below the rib margin and above the inferior gluteal folds (bottom of butt cheeks), with or without leg pain.
+LBP is defined as pain, muscle tension, or stiffness localized below the rib margin and above the inferior gluteal folds (bottom of butt cheeks), with or without leg pain.

 For prognosis and outcome purposes, LBP is described as either:

-Acute, where the pain has been around for less than 6 weeks
+Acute where the pain has been around for less than 6 weeks

 Subacute where the pain has been consistent for 6-12 weeks